stgebhar/SuperSecretProject/README.md

-“If you want to keep a secret, you must also hide it from yourself”
+“If you want to keep a secret, you must also hide it from yourself” - George Orwell

-“Man is not what he thinks he is, he is what he hides”
+“Man is not what he thinks he is, he is what he hides” - André Malraux